-Demographic data was gathered for the Town of Chester and for the Project Area, which comprises the Village Center and includes a 1⁄2-mile radius around the actual project boundaries.
-The town-wide median household income is \$84,248, and is comprised of somewhat older, long-time residents. as well as newer individuals and families.
-The median age is 45.8 years old, which is in line with other rural and suburban municipalities in the four western counties.
-Of the town-wide workforce of 103, approximately one third (33) live in the project area.
-The project area, like the rest of town, is predominantly non-Hispanic white (U.S. Census American Community Survey 2015-2019).
-No formal surveys were conducted, however most stakeholders interviewed wish for additional types of businesses, including general merchandise retailers, a grocery/general store, gift shops, a gas station, legal and financial services, small inns/lodges/motels, and additional food and beverage options.
-Strong sentiment exists to provide more local products and services that would attract families and children.
+Demographic data was gathered for the Town of Monson and for the Project Area, including a /2-mile radius around the actual project boundaries.
+The town-wide median household income is \$87,158, and is comprised of somewhat older, long-time residents. as well as newer individuals and families.
+The median Town-wide age throughout is 48 years old, but skews younger in the Town Center at 43.19 years of age.
+Median age is in line with other rural and suburban municipalities in the four western counties.
+Of the town-wide workforce of 1,508, roughly one fourth (360) live in the project area.
+The project area, like the rest of town, is predominantly non-Hispanic white, both at 93% (U.S. Census American Community Survey 2015-2019).